 Next to commission rates, being able to trade what you want is important.
 Ally Invest offers clients Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading while OptionsHouse offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 Looking at mutual funds, Ally Invest trails OptionsHouse by 2,011 total mutual funds, with OptionsHouse offering 12275 and Ally Invest offering 10264.
 Commission free ETFs can also be valuable for customers, OptionsHouse offers 5 commission free ETFs versus Ally Invest's total of 0.

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-OptionsHouse alongside Ally Invest offer virtual trading.
-For mobile trading, Ally Invest supports the iPhone App and Android App while OptionsHouse supports the iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Ally Invest while OptionsHouse offers none of these.
-All factors considered, when it comes to platform tools, research, and mobile trading, OptionsHouse finished with awards Best in Class - Mobile Trading in 2017, while Ally Invest came up with none of these.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+OptionsHouse offers virtual trading while Ally Invest does not.
+Taking a look at mobile trading, Both OptionsHouse and Ally Invest offer clients access to an iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Ally Invest while customers at OptionsHouse can have none of these.
+On the whole, when it comes to tools, research, and mobile trading, OptionsHouse was rated Best in Class - Mobile Trading, while Ally Invest was rated none of these.